 f = Frequency

 p = no. of poles

-Rotor consists of cylindrical laminated core with parallel slots that carry conductor bars.
+The rotor consists of a cylindrical laminated core with parallel slots that carry conductor bars.

-Conductors are heavy copper or aluminium bars which fits in each slots.
-These conductors are brazed to the short circuiting end rings.
+Conductors are heavy copper or aluminium bars which fit in each slot.
+These conductors are brazed to the short-circuiting end rings.